-Diederik Schrijvershof and Jade Versteeg successfully represented a third party during the (second phase) merger control procedure with the Netherlands Authority for Consumers and Markets (“ACM”) regarding the acquisition of Iddink Group by Sanoma Learning.
+Diederik Schrijvershof successfully represented a third party during the (second phase) merger control procedure with the Netherlands Authority for Consumers and Markets (“ACM”) regarding the acquisition of Iddink Group by Sanoma Learning.
 On 29 August 2019 ACM reported that the acquisition was cleared under certain conditions.
 Through Malmberg, Sanoma Learning is the publisher of (digital) learning materials and tests.
 Iddink is a distributor of (digital) learning materials.
 In addition, Iddink owns Magister, an electronic learning environment and student administration system that is widely used in secondary education.
 ACM’s merger clearance is subject to certain conditions.
 According to ACM, the competitors of Malmberg must:

 - be granted access to Magister under equal conditions after the acquisition;